johans-work/niyanodes/README.md

 ## implementation basics

-Like a todo list has elements that make it a todo list, niya nodes just has elements that make it a niya node tree.
-As such, niya itself is just an abstraction in need of an implementation, and is implementation agnostic.
-Choose the type that works best for you, or build your own.
+A todo list has elements that make it a todo list, and is implementation agnostic.
+You could write one in html or draw one on paper.
+What makes a todo list a todo list is transferrable.
+And like the todo list, niya nodes is also just an abstraction seeking an implementation.

+You can start with

 - structure
   - instance tree
   - type tree
-  - ledger (optional)
-  - inbox / outbox (optional)
-- features
+- functions
-  - create instance
+  - display tree
-  - generate type from instance
   - display node
   - edit node
+  - create instance from type
+  - generate type from instance
+  - copy & paste
+- optional features
+  - ledger tree
+  - inbox / outbox trees
+  - configuration tree

 ##